 The SCQ02B was introduced at the end of the 2019 fishing season.
-This book includes a triplicate page to be provided to your buyer, as well as additional fields to record the contact details of your buyer.
+Each page of the book is in triplicate to provide a copy to your buyer and provides additional fields to record the contact details of your buyer.
 Fishers are not required to land to a fish receiver permit holder.

-CDRs provide information on the landed commercial catch, and also serve as a means to verify information recorded in the catch and effort logbooks.
-A copy of each completed CDR must be submitted (by the concession holder or their authorised agent) to AFMA within three business days of dispatch of a consignment from the place of unloading.
+CDRs provide information on the landed commercial catch and serve to verify information recorded in the catch and effort logbooks.
+A copy of each completed CDR must be submitted (by the concession holder or their authorised agent) to AFMA within three business days of dispatch of a batch from the place of unloading.